Amb (princely state)

 Amb came under the British suzerainty after the Second Anglo-Sikh War, with Mir Jehandad Khan providing much assistance to the East India Company against the Sikhs.
 The Amb Nawabs also provided military services to the British Empire in the Second Anglo-Afghan War.
-At the end of December 1947, the Nawab of Amb acceded to Pakistan while retaining internal self-government.
-Amb continued as a princely state of Pakistan until 1969, when it was incorporated into the North West Frontier Province (now Khyber Pakhtunkhwa).
+Muhammad Farid Khan, the Nawab of Amb, acceded to Pakistan after the independence in December 1947.
+Amb continued to exist as a princely state of Pakistan until 1969, when it was incorporated into the West Pakistan (now part of the province of Khyber Pakhtunkhwa, Pakistan).
+Today Amb is a part of Mansehra District of Hazara Division.